termaulmaul/groceries-shopping-list-app/QUICK_START_GUIDE.md

 - **Mobile Phone**: Scan QR code in browser
 - **Console**: Check terminal for server port

-## 🔐 Authentication Works
+## 🔐 Authentication Ready

-The app is pre-configured with working authentication.
+The app includes working authentication.
 You can:
 1. Sign in with any email/password
 2. Create shopping lists
 3. Test cross-device synchronization